IObundle/iob-soc/README.md

-The above command creates the file `software/console/test.log`, which is compared to file `hardware/fpga/<FPGA compiler name>/<board directory name>/test.expected`; if they differ, an error is issued.
-It also adds a line to file `test_report.log` in the repository's root directory.
+The above command creates the file `software/console/test.log`, which is compared to file `hardware/fpga/<FPGA compiler name>/<board directory name>/test.expected`; if they differ, the test is aborted.

 To run the series of board tests on all the boards listed in the BOARD\_LIST variable, type: